 - Mapquest: up to 26 stops

-Some sites also only allow you to optimize a certain number of routes within a 24-hour period.
+Some software also only allows you to optimize a certain number of routes within a 24-hour period.

 One vehicle optimization only

-Most of the free services only allow you to optimize routes for one vehicle, except for SpeedyRoute, which allows you to route with four vehicles.
+Most of the free services only allow you to optimize routes for one vehicle, except for Flightmap, which allows you to route with two vehicles.
 Once you have more than one delivery vehicle or delivery route, you’ll need to find another solution.

 Difficult to use